Man charged after builder who left Afghanistan for UK ‘to be safe’ stabbed to death

 A man has been charged with the murder of a builder who moved to the UK from Afghanistan “to be safe”.

-Moosakhan Naseri, 20, was found with fatal stab wounds at Plashet Park near East Ham station, in Newham, London, on 15 October 2017.
+Moosakhan Nasiri, 20, was found with fatal stab wounds at Plashet Park near East Ham station, in Newham, east London, on 15 October 2017.

 Javid Ahmadzai, 27, was charged with his murder on Tuesday after being extradited from France.